Do I need building regulations approval for my extension?

 Building control and extensions

-An extension will have a major effect on your home, garden and neighbours and may well need building regulations approval.
+An extension will have a major effect on your home, garden and neighbours and may well need building regulations approval, even if it doesn't need Planning Permission.

 In drawing up plans you will need to look at how it would affect things like access to your home and garden, movement in and around your home and the natural light in existing rooms.
 You will also need to consider what building materials to use – particularly if your home was built using unusual construction techniques or materials.